Samuel Kaboo Morris

-Morris's life has been the subject of five novels, over a dozen biographies, a 1954 film, and a 1988 documentary.
-Taylor University has named numerous buildings, scholarships, and a society in his honor, and his story has helped to inspire others to go to Africa to preach the Gospel.
+Morris's life has been the subject of five novels, a number of biographies, a film, and a documentary.
+Taylor University dedicated three on-campus bronze statues depicting key moments in Samuel Morris's life and has named numerous buildings, scholarships, and a society in his honor.
+His story has helped to inspire others to go to Africa to preach the Gospel.

 Early life

-Samuel Kaboo Morris was born in Liberia, in 1873.
+Samuel Kaboo Morris was born in Liberia in 1873.
 Little is recorded of his early life.
 Kaboo was a prince in the Kru tribe.

-When he was 14 years old, his tribe,(the Kru) was attacked by the Grebos.
-Kaboo was captured and used as a "pawn".
+When he was 14 years old, his tribe, the Kru, was attacked by the Grebos.
+Kaboo was captured and used as a "pawn."
 The Grebos forced the Kru to pay each month in order to be able to see Kaboo and ensure his safety.
-Kaboo's father, the chief, came each time but the Grebos consistently refused what he brought.
+Kaboo's father, the chief, came each time, but the Grebos consistently refused what he brought.
 Finally, the Kru could bring no more and Kaboo began to be tortured every day.

-During one of his beatings, there was a flash of light and a voice told Kaboo to flee.
-The ropes which bound him fell off and his sick body gained strength.
-He fled to the jungle, where he wandered for days living off snails and mangos until he came to a coffee plantation.
+During one of his beatings, there was a flash of light, and a voice told Kaboo to flee.
+The ropes that bound him fell off, and his sick body gained strength.
+He fled to the jungle, where he wandered for days, living off snails and mangos, until he came to a coffee plantation.
 Kaboo began to work for the owner of the plantation, and a former slave who had come to Liberia.

-While living on the plantation, he began to attend church where he was taught by missionaries.
+While living on the plantation, he began to attend church, where he was taught by missionaries.
 After hearing the Biblical narrative of Saul's conversion, where a man encountered a blinding light, Kaboo converted to Christianity.
-He was baptized, and took the name Samuel Morris, after a mentor of one of the missionaries.
+He was baptized and took the name Samuel Morris after a mentor of one of the missionaries.

-Morris was motivated to travel to America as he learned more about God whom he had encountered.
+Morris was motivated to travel to America as he learned more about God, whom he had encountered.
 The missionaries told him about Stephen Merritt, a Christian teacher in New York.
 Morris declared "I am going to New York."

 After waiting at the docks for several days, Morris eventually found passage on a ship to New York in exchange for work.
 On board, he was abused and beaten again, but he endured with patience and forgiveness.
 The crew saw Morris pray frequently, even during dangerous storms.
 Their curiosity piqued by the profound peace that Morris exuded, the crew were attracted to Christianity.
 Many converted, and by the end of the five-month journey across the Atlantic, the crew was radically different.